Maximal Free-Space Concentration of Electromagnetic Waves

-It is now well-understood that the diffraction ``limit,'' which is a critical factor underpinning resolution limits in imaging~\cite{Gustafsson2005,Betzig2006,Rust2006,Hell2007,Huang2008}, photolithography~\cite{Kawata1989,Ito2000,Odom2002}, etc.~\cite{Rugar1984,Indebetouw2007,Kumar2012,Collier2013}, is not a strict bound on the size of an optical focal spot, but rather a soft threshold below which beam formation is difficult in some generic sense (e.g., accompanied by high-intensity sidelobes).
+It is now well-understood that the diffraction ``limit,'' which is a critical factor underpinning resolution limits in imaging~\cite{Gustafsson2005,Betzig2006,Rust2006,Hell2007,Huang2008}, photolithography~\cite{Kawata1989,Ito2000,Odom2002}, and more ~\cite{Rugar1984,Indebetouw2007,Kumar2012,Collier2013} {(and is highly pertinent for applications such as surface-enhanced Raman scattering (SERS)~\cite{Moskovits1985,Nie1997,Kneipp1997} and extraordinary optical transmission (EOT)~\cite{Ebbesen1998,Moreno2001,Genet2007}}), is not a strict bound on the size of an optical focal spot, but rather a soft threshold below which beam formation is difficult in some generic sense (e.g., accompanied by high-intensity sidelobes).
 Although evanescent waves can be leveraged to surpass the diffraction limit~\cite{Fang2005,Kostelak2006,Merlin2007,Zhang2008,Ma2018}, they require structuring in the near field.
 The possibility of sub-diffraction-limited spot sizes without near-field effects was recognized in 1952 by Toraldo di Francia~\cite{ToraldodiFrancia1952}; stimulated by results on highly-directive antennas~\cite{Schelkunoff1943}, he analytically constructed successively narrower beam profiles with successively larger sidelobe energies (i.e. energies outside the first zero), in a scalar, weak-scattering asymptotic limit.
 Subsequent studies~\cite{Berry1994a,Berry1994,Berry2006,Lindberg2012} have connected the theory of sub-diffraction-limited beams to ``super-oscillations'' in Fourier analysis~\cite{Kempf2004,Aharonov2011}, i.e. bandlimited functions that oscillate over length/time scales faster than the inverse of their largest Fourier component.
 For one- and two-dimensional scalar fields, superoscillatory wave solutions have been explicitly constructed~\cite{Berry2006,Wong2010,Chremmos2015,Smith2016}, and in the one-dimensional case energy-concentration bounds have been derived~\cite{Ferreira2006} by the theory of prolate spheroidal wave functions~\cite{Slepian1961,Landau1961}.
-For optical beams, the only known bounds to focusing (apart from bounds on energy density at a point without considering spot sizes~\cite{Bassett1986,Sheppard1994}) are those derived in \citeasnoun{Sales1997,Liu2002} (and recently in \citeasnoun{Rogers2018} albeit with a different optimization goal), which use special-function expansions and/or numerical-optimization techniques to discover computational bounds that apply for weakly scattering, rotationally symmetric filters in a scalar approximation.
+For optical beams, the only known bounds to focusing (apart from bounds on energy density at a point without considering spot sizes~\cite{Bassett1986,Sheppard1994}) are those derived in Refs.~\cite{Sales1997,Liu2002} (and recently in \citeasnoun{Rogers2018}, albeit with bounds on related but different quantities), which use special-function expansions and/or numerical-optimization techniques to discover computational bounds that apply for weakly scattering, rotationally symmetric filters in a scalar approximation.
 A bound that does not require weak scattering was developed in \citeasnoun{Liu2002}, but it still assumes rotational symmetry in a scalar diffraction theory.